SaikatNoman12/asynchronous_js/2. asynchronous_behaviour/README.md

-# JavaScript Asynchronous behaviour
+# JavaScript Asynchronous behavior

-## What is js asynchronous behaviour ?
+## What is js asynchronous behavior ?

 Ans: The JavaScript event loop executes all synchronous code first.
 Then the JavaScript waits for the timer to complete.
 Then when the timer completes.
 Then